MaosenPeng1/PSLB-Deep-Learning/README.md

 This section contains all methods used for comparison in the case study.
-The implementations for NN and CBIPM are provided as Python scripts with corresponding bash files for execution, while the remaining methods (CBPS, logistic regression, EB, SBW, and OSQP) are implemented in R.
+The implementations for NN and CBIPM are provided as Python scripts with corresponding bash files for execution, while the remaining methods (CBPS, logistic regression, and SBW) are implemented in R.
 These methods output propensity scores and weights as `.csv` files for further analysis.